 - Therapeutic laser provides an opportunity to modulate the nervous system to reduce pain.
 Laser also increases circulation and decreases inflammation.

-- Chiropractic adjustment, used to restore movement in the skeleton where restrictions have occurred, may be a technique that can help a canine palliative care patient move more normally.
+- Chiropractic adjustment, used to restore movement in the skeleton where restrictions have occurred, may be a technique that can help a palliative care patient move more normally.

 - Physical therapy provides several additional strategies for maintaining mobility and preventing and managing pain.